How to complain about unwanted phone calls

 Making a complaint

-If you are still receiving unwanted phone calls then you should make a complaint to the Telephone Preference Service.
+If you are still receiving unwanted phone calls then you should make a complaint to the TPS.

 - When you receive the phone call ask the person what company they work for and their telephone number.
 Be sure to make a note of the number.
-Top tip: sometimes you can also obtain the phone number after finishing the call but prior to the next call by dialling 1471 on your home phone.
+Sometimes you can also obtain the phone number after finishing the call but prior to the next call by dialling 1471 on your home phone.

-- Contact the Telephone Preference Service and make an official complaint and it will be investigated.
+- Contact the Telephone Preference Service to make an official complaint.

 The Telephone Preference Service cannot help with unwanted text messages.
 Forward unwanted texts to 7726 and these will register as unwanted text messages with your mobile provider.